WFML

 WFML (96.7 FM) is a radio station licensed to Vincennes, Indiana, United States.
-The station airs a classic hits format and is owned by the Vincennes University Foundation.
+The station airs a mainstream rock format and is owned by the Vincennes University Foundation.
+DLC Media handles operations of the station for the university.

-Established as a privately-owned commercial station in 1965, it was donated to the university in 1986 so its owner could buy a higher-power FM station.
-While managed by the university, WFML operates on a commercial basis, unlike the other Vincennes University broadcast outlets.
+Established as a privately owned commercial station in 1965, it was donated to the university in 1986 so its owner could buy a higher-power FM station.
+While owned by the university, WFML operates on a commercial basis, unlike the other Vincennes University broadcast outlets.
+For most of the last 20 years, commercial groups have contracted with the university to run WFML.

 History

 Commercial years

 On February 10, 1965, the Vincennes Sun Company, owner of WAOV (1450 AM), received a construction permit to build a new FM station in Vincennes, with the transmitter at its studio site in the American National Bank Building.
 The station signed on May 17, 1965, initially simulcasting the AM station as a test.
 It would not be until the fall of 1966 when WAOV-FM gained its own program format.
 By the early 1970s, WAOV-FM had become "Fun Music Radio"; in an era when most Top 40 formats were on AM and only a handful of pioneer FM hit music stations had emerged in major cities, the format provided contemporary music and was also syndicated to other stations by the station manager's son.

 Adjacent to the tower for WAOV AM was the Vincennes Executive Inn, owned by Robert E. Green.
 Green sought to expand the inn, but he needed the station property to carry out his plan.
 Green bought WAOV-AM-FM in 1979; the radio stations moved into a penthouse studio in the Executive Inn, while the FM went through technical and programming changes.
 The call letters were changed to WRTB, and the transmitter was moved to a new tower shared with the AM station; the station was changed to live programming instead of using tapes.